tf-hiroko/SublimeText3/README.md

 - [Terminal](https://packagecontrol.io/packages/Terminal) : [GitHub](https://github.com/wbond/sublime_terminal)

+## How to install plug-ins?
+1. Tool-> Command Palette.
+(Ctrl + Shift + p)
+2. Type "Package Control" and select "Package Control:Install" and then hit enter.
+3. Search a plug-ins name that you want to install.

 ## How to delete plug-ins that you installed?
 1. Preferences -> Package Controll
 2. Type "remove" and select `Package Controll: Remove Package`